Baden culture: Economy

 The economy was mixed.
-Full-scale agriculture was present, along with the keeping of domestic stock—pigs, goats, etc.
+Full-scale agriculture was present, along with the keeping of domestic stock—pigs, goats, etc. The Baden, Ezero, Usatovo, and Cernavoda cultures represent a cultural complex that marks the transition from the Chalcolithic to the Early Bronze Age with the production of arsenical bronze in the second half of the fourth millennium BC.

 Wheeled Wagons

 The Baden culture has some of the earliest attestation of often wheeled, wagon-shaped models in pottery, sometimes with a handle.
 There are burials of pairs of cattle that have been interpreted as draft animals.
 Though there are no finds of actual wagons, some scholars take these finds together as proof for the presence of real wagons.

 Burial

 Both inhumations and cremations are known.
 In Slovakia and Hungary, the burned remains were often placed in anthropomorphic urns (Slána, Ózd-Center).
 In Nitriansky Hrádok, a mass grave was uncovered.
 There are also burials of cattle.
 Up to now, the only cemetery known from the early Boleráz-phase is Pilismarót (Hungary), which also contained a few examples of stroke-ornamented pottery.

-In Serbia, anthropomorphic urns were found in the towns of Dobanovci, Gomolava, Perlez and Zemun.
+In Serbia, anthropomorphic urns have been found in the towns of Dobanovci, Gomolava, Perlez and Zemun.